-This is a list of ideas for what makes a product more testable.
+This is my description and list of ideas for what makes a product more testable (completely revised and expanded as of November 2013).
 It can help testers and developers improve the testability of a product so that testing goes faster and takes less effort.

 Exploratory testing (sometimes referred to as "ad hoc" testing) is a creative, intuitive process.
 Everything testers do is optimized to find bugs fast, so plans often change as testers learn more about the product and its weaknesses.
 Session-based test management is one method to organize and direct exploratory testing.
 It allows us to provide meaningful reports to management while preserving the creativity that makes exploratory testing work.
 This page includes an explanation of the method as well as sample session reports, and a tool we developed that produces metrics from those reports.

 When you're doing a 1.0 product, you can't rely much on experience to guide your SQA process.
 You also don't have regression test suites or any other specialized test materials that you can reuse.
 Meanwhile, the product itself is probably changing at a high rate.
 It's poorly documented and you may not be the first to know about major changes.